Juuliuus/juusprime/README.md

 is recommended to do basis number generation because it is then assured that no numbers on the number line are left out by accident.

 This will be a an overview, there are many details not covered here.
+The details are available in the pdf file.

 To understand these blocks the Primes are first split into 3 groups, each handled
-separately: primes 2-3-5, primes 7-29, and the "primes" 31-59.
+separately: primes 2-3-5, primes 7-29, and the primes 31-59.

 ### Primes 2, 3, & 5 ###